 A United States Citizen sibling petitioning a foreign national sibling is category F-4.
 For example, let’s say the United States government has provided 100,000 visas for siblings petitioning siblings every year.
 If there are 500,000 people who petition under that category in one year, then 5 years of visa availability in this category has already been used.
 This means your wait time could be five years.
 Currently, the actual wait time for a United States Citizen sibling petitioning a sibling from Mexico is a little over 20 years.
 It would require that you wait on additional available visas and until your priority date becomes current.

 A lawful permanent resident spouse petitioning their spouse or a lawful permanent resident parent petitioning an unmarried child under 21 falls into the F-2A category.
 In the F-2A category, all countries have immediately available visas for processing.
 At this time, the intending immigrant is able move forward immediately; however, at other times, we have seen that this category be delayed three year or more years, depending on the amount of people who have applied from a specific country inside that category.

 The preference category has a capped number of people per year, per country who can qualify through that specific category.
 If there are many people who have applied and that cap has been met, it can cause delays in the system where an intending immigrant could have to wait several years or even decades, depending on the country of origin and the quota for that country in that category.

-For more information on Becoming a Lawful Permanent Resident In US, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (505) 365-1030 today.
+For more information on Becoming a Lawful Permanent Resident In US, an initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling (505) 407-0066 today.